 Though Grand Master Archibeque was satisfied that all had been properly concluded, he was subjected to a singular final embarrassment in the form of a surprise retirement party on August 31

+(click for photographs).
 How it is possible for his many current and former students to spring a party with a 500 pound pig cooking in the yard, but keep the Grand Master out of the loop,

 remains a secret closely held by his Black Belts.
 The event was a final affirmation by his many students.
 They got the message, and would take full ownership of this special art into the future.

 Each spoke his or her piece as to how they were impacted by Master Archibeque, and in a final tribute, Master Mc Cabe added: